 3. Accountability.
 We expect all of our employees, officers and board members to know and follow the Code.
-Failure to do so can result in disciplinary action, including termination of employment and civil or criminal penalties.
+Failure to do so can result in disciplinary action, including termination of employment, in addition to civil or criminal penalties that may occur.
 Moreover, while the Code is specifically written for GMP employees and board members, we expect GMP contractors, consultants and others who may be temporarily assigned to perform work or services for GMP to follow the Code in connection with their work with us, and misconduct can result in the termination of their relationship with GMP.